 Once you’ve chosen a provider, it’s time to open your account.
 The specific steps you’ll need to take will depend upon the provider you’ve chosen, but the process is usually very simple and straightforward.
 Most banks and brokerage firms have digitized the Roth IRA process, so you can likely open your account from the comfort of your home or office.

-You’ll need to provide your full name, address, social security number, and banking information before you can open an account.
-Remember to use a secured Wi-Fi network when setting up your IRA — you don’t want thieves and criminals to gain access to your sensitive banking data.
+You’ll need to provide your full name, address, Social Security number and banking information before you can open an account.
+Remember to use a secured Wi-Fi network when setting up your IRA — you don’t want criminals to gain access to your sensitive banking data.

-As a general rule, older consumers will want to hold more money in bonds because bonds have traditionally been less susceptible to the fluctuations of the market.
-Stocks have traditionally produced better results in the long run, but they are more likely to decrease in value.
+As a general rule, older consumers may want to hold more conservative investments not susceptible to the fluctuations of the market.
+Stocks have traditionally produced better results in the long run, but they are more likely to be volatile.
 Consult with the financial services offered by your Roth IRA provider to determine the best mix for your unique saving situation.